tjhorner/keyboard-heatmap/README.md

   color that the most used keys will have.
 (Default: `#FF0000`)
 - `database` - The path to the `whatpulse.db` file.
 (Default:
   `%USERPROFILE%\AppData\Local\whatpulse\whatpulse.db`)
+- `verbose` - Pass this option in to enable verbose mode.

 ## Running in Background